 You can block the Time & Language settings, stopping you from working around a scheduled block by changing your computer's time.
-You can stop yourself from accessing the Chromium Task Manager, which you could in theory use to disable the blocking extension.
+You can stop yourself from accessing the Chromium Task Manager, which you could, in theory, use to disable the blocking extension.
 You can even make it impossible to uninstall Cold Turkey Blocker until your scheduled blocking is complete.
 I could go on, but the basic point is that you can stop yourself from working around your block.
 Try this out if you're the self-sabotaging sort.

 Best free browser-based website blocker

-LeechBlock (Chrome, Firefox, Edge, Opera)
+LeechBlock NG (Chrome, Firefox, Edge, Opera)

 You can schedule times for apps to be blocked outright, which is very straightforward.
 Alternatively, you can limit your time on distracting apps by setting up rules.
-For example: you could give yourself twenty minutes of YouTube time every day, or four minutes of Twitter every hour.
+For example: you could give yourself 20 minutes of YouTube time every day, or four minutes of Twitter every hour.
 You can get even more specific, if you want, combining time limits with a schedule—think five minutes of Instagram every hour between 8 a.m. and 5 p.m.
 Or, if you don't want to mess with schedules, you can trigger a one-off "lockdown" schedule.